-Example: If a dryer is operating at 120° F. and a wet bulb depression of 12° F., and drying the load at a rate of 1.5% per day, at the DRI is 1.1.
+Example: If a dryer is operating at 120° F and a wet bulb depression of 12° F, and drying the load at a rate of 1.5% per day, at the DRI is 1.1.
 If the wood will dry at 2 times the rate (2.2/1.1=2), or 3% per day.
 This assumes that other conditions remain the same.

-Problem

-Corrections
+Problem Possible Causes / Actions Corrections

-Fan(s) won't Start Power issueWiring issue Ensure power switch is on.
-Check wiring.
-Check fan motors have power.
-No Heat Check that the automatic over temperature control switch (AOTC) is in auto position &amp; the control is calling for heat, use wiring diagram to check heat circuit.
+Circulating Fan(s) won't Start New Install: Check your wiring Existing System: Check your amp draw Check motor rotation for signs of sticking or grinding.
+Rewire or tighten connections.
+If amps are high: check capacitors, replace if needed.
+If rotation is sticking or grinding, bearings or bushing are bad, replace motor.
+Unit won't Start Control Switch TrippingCheck Power Rewire or tighten connections.
+Check capacitors, replace if needed.
+If Switch keeps tripping, replace switch.
+No Heat Check that the automatic over temperature control switch (AOTC) is in auto position & the control is calling for heat, use wiring diagram to check heat circuit.
 Check fusible link Check heater coil Replace the AOTC or fusible link if bad.
 Replace whole heater if coil is bad.
-Compressor doesn't run High Pressure Switch has tripped Fault in circuit Reset High Pressure Switch.
-With a multimeter and wiring diagram check if: Low Pressure switch tripped ; call WM.
+Compressor doesn't run High Pressure Switch has trippedFault in circuit Reset High Pressure Switch.
+With a multimeter and wiring diagram check if: Low Pressure switch tripped; call Wood-Mizer.
 Time delay relay is bad; Replace if it is.
-Compressor has power ; call WM if it does.
-Unit Starts and Runs but Screen is Dead Bad fuse in controller Check fuse if fuse is bad, call WM.
-Water isn't Draining Issue with drain line/ trap Clear any blockages in drain line / trap.
-Add trap to drain line if no trap installed.
+Compressor has power; call Wood-Mizer if it does.
+Unit Starts and Runs but Screen is Dead Bad fuse in controller Check fuse if fuse is bad, call Wood-Mizer.
+Water isn't Draining Issue with drain line/ trap Clear any blockages in drain line / trap.Add trap to drain line if no trap installed.
 Temperature is flashing ERR or both Wet & Dry Bulb Wet bulb too highWet bulb equals Dry bulb Check Wet bulb bottle for water.
 Check Wet bulb wick.
 Make sure Wet bulb temperature doesn't equal Dry Bulb Temp.

-KD150 Upgrades & Accessories
+KD250 Upgrades & Accessories